worthmine/Data-Pokemon-Go/README.md

 - YAMLs for Johto and Hoenn Regions are not available
 - Japanese documents are not available

-I can't support all of the above at just only me alone.
+I can't support all of the above with just only me alone.
 So, please [PR](https://github.com/worthmine/Data-Pokemon-Go/pulls)!

 # LICENSE